ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 ### HTTP over TLS (HTTPS)

 But suppose you are encrypting your HTTPS traffic?
 In that case, one could still sniff the [Server Name Indicator](https://en.wikipedia.org/wiki/Server_Name_Indication) whenever you are visiting a website over HTTPS.
 This is basically used to indicate what website you would like to visit when there are multiple websites hosted behind the same public certificate.
+A fun note: China is now blocking TLS version 1.3 with encrypted SNI to make sure that their 'Great Firewall' can block the websites you visit.

 ### Protocol Fingerprinting